 Cervicitis is an irritation or infection of the cervix.
-A number of different organisms
+There are different germs

 What causes cervicitis?

-Cervicitis may be caused by a number of sexually transmitted infections including:
+Cervicitis may be caused by a sexually transmitted infection (STI).
+These include:

-Cervicitis may also be caused by vaginal infections, such as bacterial vaginosis.
+Cervicitis may be caused by an infection in the vagina, such as bacterial vaginosis.

 What are the symptoms of cervicitis?

-Each woman’s symptoms may vary.
-The following are the most common symptoms of cervicitis:
+Each person’s symptoms may vary.
+These are the most common symptoms of cervicitis:

-Infections within the vagina are easily passed to the cervix.
-Then the tissue of the
+Infections in the vagina can spread easily to the cervix.
+Then the tissue of the cervix

-cervix can become inflamed and form an open sore.
-One early sign of this is a pus-like
+can become inflamed.
+An open sore may form.
+One early sign of this is fluid coming

 How is cervicitis diagnosed?

-Your healthcare provider will also do a vaginal exam to see if you have pelvic inflammatory
+Your healthcare provider will check you for pelvic inflammatory disease (PID).

 How is cervicitis treated?